Zenghui-Ma/T2DM-unsupervised-machine-learning-project/README.md

 The original pre-processed dataset used in this study can be found in **Saptarshi-Bej's GitHub repository**.

 ## Methods
-- **Unsupervised Machine Learning**: Techniques such as UMAP, HDBSCAN, and TPA (Topological Data Analysis) were applied to analyze and uncover underlying socio-economic patterns within the dataset.
+- **Unsupervised Machine Learning**: Techniques including UMAP, HDBSCAN, and TPA (Topological Data Analysis) were applied to analyze and uncover underlying socio-economic patterns within the dataset.
+- Gower's distance was used to handle multiple feature types in the data (continuous, ordinal, and nominal variables).